 When anxiety disrupts your daily living activities, you may be having an anxiety disorder, a real and serious medical condition that is not just in your head.
 It is as real and grave as a serious physical condition like diabetes or heart disease.

 The anxiety left untreated can potentially cause severely negative outcomes that can affect an individual’s daily life activities.
 He may be unable to work, go to school, or maintain normal relationships.
-Ignoring your anxiety doesn’t make it disappear at all.
+Anxiety disorder among adults can cause mild impairment, moderate impairment, and serious impairment.
+Ignoring doesn’t make it disappear at all.
 The damaging thoughts will persist.

 Generalized anxiety disorder can be considered bad anxiety.
 It is defined as a chronic type of anxiety where the individual is often extremely tense and worried, even if there is nothing serious to be worried about.

-There are different triggers of anxiety for different kinds of people, but many of these triggers are common among those with anxiety conditions.
-Most of them complain of multiple triggers, but for others, their anxiety attacks emerge without any trigger or reason at all.
+There are different triggers for different kinds of people, but many of these triggers are common among those with anxiety conditions.
+Most of them complain of multiple triggers, but for others, their attacks emerge without any trigger or reason at all.

-An anxiety disorder doesn’t essentially worsen with age, although the number of individuals that are inflicted with anxiety changes through time.
-Anxiety becomes more prevalent with older age and most commonly seen in those in their middle-age years.
+An anxiety disorder doesn’t essentially worsen with age, although the number of individuals that are inflicted with anxiety changes over time.
+It becomes more prevalent with older age and is most commonly seen in those in their middle-age years.

-Some people are more anxious in the evenings, and it may be because daytime routines do not distract them.
+Some people experience excessive attacks in the evenings, and it may be because daytime routines do not distract them.
 We are typically busy with work and every other important activity during the day, while at nighttime, our activities are reduced, and we have nothing much to do that could distract our thoughts.